Solar Panels on Finance: Spread the Cost, Maximise Your Savings

 The bottom line

-Solar panel finance gives homeowners control over energy costs and carbon footprint.
+Solar panel finance gives homeowners control over energy costs without needing to pay thousands upfront.

-Always check your installer is MCS certified and FCA regulated before applying for finance to ensure your investment is protected and compliant.
+Always ensure your installer is MCS certified and FCA authorised before entering into any finance agreement.

 Need a solar installation?